-H870101 Unit 1 Control the Flow: Make a switch.
-Use the following items: D cell battery, battery holder, insulated wire, 2- or 2.5-volt light bulb, bulb holder, paper clip, cardboard, and two brass paper fasteners to create a circuit that you can open and close.
+\H870902 CONTROL THE FLOW - MAKE A SWITCH Use the following items: Dcell battery, battery holder, insulated wire, 2 or 2.5 volt light bulb, bulb holder, paper clip, cardboard, and two brass paper fasteners to create a circuit that you can open and close.

-H870102 Unit 1 Conducting Things: Make a circuit with a switch and a light bulb that can be used to test different household items for their ability to act as an insulator or conductor.
+- \H870903 CONDUCTING THINGS Make a circuit with a switch and a light bulb that can be used to test different household items for their ability to act as an insulator or conductor.
 You must find five items that are conductors and five items that are insulators.
-Create a table that illustrates your results.

-H870103 Unit 1 Is There a Fork in the Road?
-Use the following items to construct a parallel and a series circuit display board.
-Items: D cell battery, battery holder, insulated wire, bulb holder and a 2- or 2.5-volt light bulb.
+Create a table that illustrates your results. - \H870904 IS THERE A FORK IN THE ROAD Use the following items to construct one parallel and one series circuit.
+Items: D cell battery, battery holder, insulated wire, bulb holder and a 2 or 2.5 volt light bulb.
+For classes 115- 117 please refer to 4-H manual Electric 2 Investigating Electricity. - \H870905 QUIZ BOARD OR STEAD HAND TESTER game will be judged for usefulness, craftsmanship and wiring skill.
+Include battery or power supply to operate exhibit.
+Questions on the quiz board can deal with any topic.
+For instructions, contact the extension office. - \H870906 POSTER should exemplify one of the lessons learned in the Magic of Electricity project.
+Posters can be any size up to 28" x 22".

+INVESTIGATING ELECTRICITY - UNIT 2
-Electricity Unit 2- Investigating Electricity H870104 Unit 2 Case of the Switching Circuit: Use the following items: two D cell batteries, two battery holders, light bulb, bulb holder, a 3-inch x 6-inch piece of cardboard, six two battery holders, light bulb, bulb holder, a 3-inch x 6-inch piece of cardboard, six brass paper fasteners and approx. two feet of 24 gauge insulated wire to build a three-way switch.
-Write a short essay or create a poster that illustrates how threeway switches functions.

-H870105 Unit 2 Rocket Launcher: Construct a rocket launcher out of the following materials: a plastic pencil box that is at least 4inch x 8 inch, single pole switch, single throw switch, normally-open push button switch, 40 feet of 18 or 22 gauge stranded wire, 4 alligator clips, 2x 6 board 6 inch long, 1/8 inch diameter metal rod, rosin core solder, soldering iron or gun, wire stripper, small crescent wrench, pliers, small Phillips and straight blade screwdrivers, drill, 1/8 inch and 3 inch drill bits, rocket engine igniters, additional drill bits matched to holes for two switches.
-You must successfully build a rocket launcher and light two rocket igniters with your launcher.
-You DO NOT have to fire a rocket off the launcher.
-Create a poster using photographs to show the A step by step process you used to build your launcher.

-H870106 Unit 2 Stop the Crime: Build an ALARM using the following materials: On-off push button switch, mercury switch, buzzer-vibrating or piezoelectric, 9-volt battery, 9-volt battery holder, 4 inch x4 inch x 1/8 inch Plexiglas board to mount circuit on; rosin core solder, soldering gun/iron, two feet of 22 gauge wire, wire strippers, hot glue sticks, hot glue gun and plastic box with a lid to mount your alarm circuit on.
-Create a poster using photographs to show the A step by Step process you used to build your alarm.
+- \H870907 CASE OF THE SWITCHING CIRCUIT Use the following items: two D cell batteries, two battery holders, light bulb, bulb holder, a 3" x 6" piece of cardboard, six brass paper fasteners and approx. two feet of 24 gauge insulated wire to build a three-way switch.
+Write a short essay or create a poster that illustrates how three-way switches function. - \H870908 ROCKET LAUNCHER Construct a rocket launcher out of the following materials: a plastic pencil box that is at least 4" x 8", single pole switch, single throw switch, normally-open push button switch, 40 feet of 18 or 22 gauge stranded wire, 4 alligator clips, 2-by 6-board 6 inches long, 1/8 inch diameter metal rod, rosin core solder, soldering iron or gun, wire stripper, small crescent wrench, pliers, small Phillips and straight blade screwdrivers, drill, 1/8" and 1⁄2" drill bits, rocket engine igniter, additional drill bits matched to holes for two switches.
+You must successfully build a rocket launcher and light two rocket igniter with your launcher.
+You DO NOT have to actually fire a rocket off of the launcher.
+Create a poster using photographs to show the "step by step process" you used to build your launcher. - \H870909 STOP THE CRIME BUILD AN ALARM using the following materials: On-off push button switch, mercury switch, buzzer-vibrating or piezoelectric, 9-volt battery holder, 4 inch by 4 inch by 1/8 inch Plexiglas board to mount circuit on; rosin core solder, soldering gun/iron, two feet of 22 gauge wire, wire strippers, hot glue sticks, hot glue gun and a plastic box with lid to mount your alarm circuit on.
+Create a poster using photographs to show the "step by step process" you used to build your alarm. - \H870910 POSTER should exemplify one of the lessons learned in the Magic of Electricity project.
+Posters can be any size up to 28" x 22".